 Yet, due to the pandemic that started in 2019, many ” traditional ” jobs have changed.
 There is freedom and flexibility now that did not exist for people who work in Social Services, Education, Health, and any other traditional job sector.
 So while my story is rare or unique, others can do the same.

 And here I am, a traveling remote social worker, ready to spill the beans!
-As someone who talks a lot about finding freedom and flexibility outside the office with a nine-to-five job, I thought it would be good to share my story of how I became a digital nomad and how to prepare for a similar journey.
+I love being a research and evaluation consultant in macro social work (with no LMSW, LCSW – only a MSW).
+So as someone who talks a lot about finding freedom and flexibility outside the office with a nine-to-five job, I thought it would be good to share my story of how I became a digital nomad and how to prepare for a similar journey.

 What is a digital nomad?